heavyk/Captain-Of-Industry/README.md

 good night. song now is "legions of death -- zombie apocalypse -- run away!" lol.

 [1]: ideologies and the perceptions they create are all emotional/conceptual -- which is why people get so emotional about looking at their world diffrently than they're used to.
-I didn't want to try and look at *different* ideologies, but to instead help them find other people with similar ideologies to them and let the changes happen naturally because nobody has 100% the same concepts/ideologies as another person. we relate better on similarities, than diffreences -- especially in a social setting.
+I didn't want to get people to try and look at *different* ideologies, but to instead help them find other people with similar ideologies and let the changes happen naturally because nobody has 100% the same concepts/ideologies as another person and inevitably we rub off on those we think are of similar mind (or same values). we relate better on similarities, than diffreences -- especially in a social setting.

+[2]: sorta. in my process of trying to make that spreadsheet, I found some things which are easy to express in js/dom like lists of data elements (like machines) are impossible. in fact, I can't even have something a database has: a view, which expresses the denormalised form of data in columns. my concept of how a spreadsheet would work is more free-flowing (kinda like VB6) and not restricted to an N by N grid. each view (or whatever) has inputs and putputs to it exactly like the coi machines do. like, when I render a user with the friends list view, I'm just passing it data like a machine could input a view item and data item and then output a rendered view item. the view could be anything (kinda abstract, so think of it like code), and then the data could be anything that turns into (coerced) into whatever the view's interface requires. now, the view (or 3d model) is modified by the data, so for example a .1 could put a green progressbar, but a .9 could put a red progressbar. the data affects the view according to some arbitrary set of rules (I just got rickrolled, btw).

+[3]: we'll see how legit such a claim actually is.
+I'm sorta convinced that it's just another front.
+I don't believe that they'll actually move me on to another adventure until my present circumstances are more bad than the new adventure appears to them. you can imagine how much of a problem it would be for me to be talking with people in person while clearly this mentally deranged.

+### 2023-01-05 07:22 - you look like you need a saviour

+as I was rereading the above entry, a band "disguised as dinosaurs" plays a song saying "you look like you need a saviour".
+I noted it, but then he plays another song (3:33:18) about velociraptors:

+    raptors run, raptors scream,
+    raptors are not friends of me

+    God makes dinosaur
+    God makes makes man

+    we'll launch you just a clever little girl down two million lines of code

+    waa lalaaa wa laleee
+    I'm screaming chunk of meat

+    God destroys dinosaurs
+    man destroys God

+    we'll launch you just a clever little girl down two million lines of code

+    men creates dinosaurs,
+    dinosaurs eat man

+    velociraptor in the shed
+    velociratpor in my head

+tellin you man, seriah blows my mind and I'm not sure if he does it on purpose (though it seems to me that he's aware of the symbols once noticed, it feels like his attraction of them by concept/feeling is a good example of what I'm trying to describe). because I'm capabgle of receiving the concepts, it's easy for me to share the same frequency space as him mentally and so therefore we enoucounter eachother on a similarly vibrating timeline.

+let's break this one down here. keep in mind that I see spectrums now, not binaries (we don't want to be binary @[youtube](https://www.youtube.com/watch?v=esjQsOTJY38)) so all of this good and evil (coming up in the next song) and stuff is not somethming that I see anymore.
+I see the understanding though, so here we go...

+disguised as dinosaurs are singing two notable songs: "I don't ever want to give you up, let you down, run around, or hurt you" -- which is entirely impossible because I can't control if someone thinks I let them down or hurt them, I have no control over other's perception. if I do those things (run around or hurt you), then I'm removed from the the good list and put on the bad list. well, I don't want to be binary, so let's not look at good/bad good/evil... let's look to the knowledge of what the tree of life has in it. life is a spectrum and we draw the borders with our knowledge (which is a feeling, so concepts). we define the concepts, and so we're responsible for creating good and evil with our own perception. don't shift the blame or point fingers...

+next, they played a song, "you look like you need a saviour" -- uhhh, no thanks. saviours have a top-down approach to them. they look around and notice everyone and everything that is "not good enough" (as in unsuitable, dying, going extinct, etc.) and then try to save it. the dinosaurs need a saviour, not I. again don't shift the blame or point fingers. the dinosaurs are noticing the reflection of theirselves and then trying to wash theirselves before calling for help (sounds like dependence to me... @[youtube](https://www.youtube.com/watch?v=OIpU7tA2X78)).

+now, the velociraptors song are creations by "God" and "God" destroyed the dinosaurs (and all megafauna)

 ### how I see plato's world of ideas/forms
 ### mechanic of the sequence